 - 78. Honour a loved one’s special collection or hobby by participating in that interest or activity (e.g. coin collecting, reading, golfing).

-- 79. Turn your loved one’s ashes into fireworks and then set them off on his birthday, a special occasion or holiday.
+- 79. Looking for a larger-than-life celebration of life idea?
+Well, here it is!
+Turn your loved one’s ashes into fireworks and then set them off on his birthday, a special occasion or holiday.

 - 80. Take flowers to your loved one’s resting place.